 DO wash your hands prior to touching your piercing; leave it alone except when cleaning.
 Make sure your bedding is washed and changed regularly.
 Wear clean, comfortable, breathable clothing that protects your piercing while you are sleeping.
 Take showers instead of baths, as bathtubs can harbor bacteria.
 If you bathe in a tub, clean it well before each use and rinse off your piercing when you get out.

 DON'T move jewelry or pick away dried discharge with your fingers.
-Avoid cleaning with alcohol, hydrogen peroxide, or anything other than anti-bacterial soap and saline solutions.
+Avoid cleaning with alcohol, hydrogen peroxide, or anything other than saline solutions.
 Avoid over-cleaning, as this can delay your healing and irritate your piercing.
 Also avoid all oral contact, rough play, and contact with others' bodily fluids on or near your piercing during healing.
 Avoid submerging the piercing in unhygenic bodies of water such as lakes, pools, hot tubs, etc. Or, protect your piercing using a waterproof wound-sealant bandage available at most drugstores.
 Avoid all beauty and persona cafe products on or around the piercing including cosmetics, lotions, and sprays, etc. Don't hang charms or any object from your jewelry until the piercing is fully healed.